 top of page

-From a very early age his inner life has been vivid.
-As a child he found himself surrounded by imaginal beings, something that continues to this day, and felt an intense curiosity in the mystery of being alive.
-He also discovered the great classical composers and knew then that he wanted to live a life of creativity.
+From a very early age my inner life has been vivid.
+As a child I felt an intense curiosity in the mystery of being alive, and I also discovered the great classical composers.
+I knew then that I wanted to live a life of creativity.

-He is also a father, published author and enjoys making video work.
-His paintings are shown regularly in exhibitions, both individual and collective, and are in private collections in the UK, Europe, the States, Mexico and Australia.
+I am also a father, published author and enjoy making video work.
+My paintings are shown regularly in exhibitions, both individual and collective, and are in private collections in Spain, the UK, Europe, the States, Canada, Mexico and Australia.

 Get occasional updates on my work: